What does deja vu mean?

-Collins dictionary deja vu definition: “The feeling that you have already experienced the things that are happening to you now.”
+Collins dictionary deja vu meaning: “The feeling that you have already experienced the things that are happening to you now.”

 It is said that déjà vu is very common, and that 70% of people experience déjà vu at least once in their lives.

 Why Do We Experience déjà Vu